-Santa Barbara is the ideal California dream for fun, sun, and surfing like you wouldn’t believe.
-Whether you’re an avid boarder or a first-timer, this cozy beach-side town is guaranteed to fulfil your needs.
+Santa Barbara is the ideal California dream of fun, sun, and surfing like you wouldn’t believe.
+Whether you’re an avid boarder or a first-timer, this cozy beach-side town is guaranteed to fulfill your needs.
 The surf here is so good, in fact, that iconic surfing names like Pat Curren and Shaun Tomson have decided to call the place home.
 And, it isn’t just a surfing hall of fame you can expect to enjoy during your stay.
 You’ll also get to head to some of their favorite spots, and the best surfing locations on the West Coast.

 Of course, with so much surf on offer, you may be at a loss as to where you should head.
 Lucky for you, this is a location that truly offers surf destinations for every skill, complete with mild tides and moderate temperatures to ensure enjoyment pretty much year-round enjoyment.
 To save you the hassle of researching every last surfing Santa Barbara hotspot, though, we’re going to talk you through everything you need to know to plan your trip.

 Surprising as it may seem, any Santa Barbara expert will tell you that a winter trip is always your best bet for quality surfing.
 Admittedly, beginner surfers might still enjoy a stay between September-November, but the best waves are undoubtedly from around March-May, or perhaps even earlier.